Last Updated on February 1, 2026 by Dave Schoenbeck

 As mentioned, it’s advantageous to do brainstorming activities as a team.
 These ideas can be completed either in person or, with a few tweaks, during a virtual meeting.

-• Collaborative writing: The freewriting technique mentioned above to brainstorm ideas as a group.
-Then, have each group member pass their paper to someone else.
+- Collaborative writing: The freewriting technique mentioned above to brainstorm ideas as a group.
+Then have each group member pass their paper to another group member.
 The following person can then add pictures or develop new ones based on the previous person’s writing.
 Repeat as many times as necessary.

-Many team members will feel intimidated at revealing their rough-draft ideas to their manager or the company CEO, so bear this in mind when planning a creative brainstorming session.
-People are more likely to think out of the box if there is an element of anonymity to these exercises.
+Many team members may feel intimidated about sharing rough-draft ideas with their manager or the company CEO, so bear this in mind when planning a creative brainstorming session.
+People are more likely to think outside the box when there is an element of anonymity in these exercises.

 However, your culture should encourage employees to share ideas even if they might be considered silly.
 A bad idea is nowhere near as bad as a good idea left unsaid.

-Brainstorming business ideas should be an activity the entire team gets excited about.
+Brainstorming business ideas should be an activity that excites the entire team.
 However, if you need to breathe new life into your brainstorming meetings, a business coach can help.
-Please complete my contact form for a complimentary coaching session to improve your brainstorming techniques and creativity.
+Please complete my contact form to schedule a complimentary coaching session to improve your brainstorming and creativity.

 Coach Dave